ElliotStaudt/xmas-tree-lights/README.md

 - If you've done a bigger bit of work, consider keeping this in your own repository, and opening a PR to update the Further Work section below.

-## Further Work

-Links to larger projects based on this one